EliotKhachi/publicZk/202210090632/README.md

 # Model View Controller

 The **Model-view-controller (MVC)** is a software architectural pattern commonly used for developing web, desktop, mobile, and console-based applications.

-The MVC divide the program logic into three interconnected elmements to enforce maintainability and scalability.
-In other words, the MVC is all about who can talk to whom.
+* The MVC separates application concerns predictably to enforce maintainability and scalability.

+* The MVC is all about who can talk to whom.

+* The MVC divides program logic into three interconncted components:

 1. Model [Domain Layer] - A class that represents domain data.